merijng/merijng.github.io/content/en/posts/free-spotify-premium-alternative/index.md

 If you're not already using Brave, now is the time to start.

-1. Go to the official website: [brave.com](https://brave.com)
+1. Go to the official website: [brave.com](https://brave.com).
-2. Download and install the browser for your operating system (Windows, macOS, Linux).
+2. Download and install the browser.

 Brave works just like Chrome or Firefox, so switching is easy.
 You can even import your bookmarks and extensions.